Rising to the Challenge of Subject Rights Requests

 Data privacy laws give people rights to access, delete, correct and move the data businesses collect about them.
-They also require businesses to promptly address their data requests without placing undue burden on consumers.
+Consumers assert their own privacy rights by submitting a data subject access request (DSAR) directly to the organization that collected or processed their data.
+Businesses are required to follow the DSAR procedure promptly addressing their data requests without placing an undue burden on consumers.

 What they don’t say is exactly how businesses should go about managing consumer data requests efficiently and accurately.
 In fact, in our recent roundtable privacy expert Dan Solove said that lack of clarity on this issue is one of the major stumbling blocks in operationalizing CCPA.

-In this post we’ll outline the challenges businesses face handling data requests and detail a five-step process to manage them at scale.
+In this post we’ll outline the challenges businesses face handling data requests and detail a five-step process to manage them at scale to get closer to DSAR compliance.
 This is the first in a series of posts about this complex and important issue, so stay tuned!